avovkdesign/basic/readme.txt

 = 1.1.0 =

-* Added the following actionfor use in child themes or plugins:
+* Added the following action for use in child themes or plugins:
  * `basic_before_header`
  * `basic_after_sitelogo`
  * `basic_before_topnav`